Jannik-Hoffmann/anime-nyt-topic-modelling/README.md

 # Anime in The New York Times: A Topic Modeling Analysis

 This project analyzes the representation and themes associated with anime in The New York Times articles from 1981 to 2023 using Semi-Supervised Topic Modeling.
-It is based on coursework during my exchange semester at the WASEDA Univerity in Tokyo, Japan.
+It is based on coursework during my exchange semester at the WASEDA University in Tokyo, Japan.
 # Anime in The New York Times: A Topic Modeling Analysis

 This project analyzes the representation and themes associated with anime in The New York Times articles from 1981 to 2023 using Semi-Supervised Topic Modeling.